All of our books can be purchased on Amazon by clicking the book title or photo.

 - … and much more!

-- the anger rule to follow and what they may or may not do when they are feeling angry;
+• the anger rule to follow and what he or she can or cannot do when he or she is feeling angry;

-- that anger is a normal emotion we all have and that managing anger appropriately is a critical life skill;
+• that anger is a normal emotion we all have, but managing anger appropriately is a critical life skill;

-- a menu of safe strategies to choose from when angry situations arise; and
+• a menu of safe strategies to choose from when angry situations arise;

-- effective problem solving skills and specific reactions to replace an angry response.
+• and effective problem-solving skills and specific reactions to replace an angry response.